|Hello dearest clients! |

 A: As much as we desperately want our clients to be able safely go without a mask on the table, and as much as we would be overjoyed to not have to wear one ourselves, unfortunately at this time, it’s just not a safe option.
 We are halfway to being fully vaccinated ourselves, which is a huge relief, but it’s too early to know just how safe we all are and for how long.
 The current CDC guidance says that people who have been vaccinated are safe to be with other vaccinated individuals; however, this is guidance for activities such as gathering with a small group for dinners and such.
 It is not guidance for being in a small room in very close proximity for an extended period of time.
 Since more than half of RASA’s current clients are over 60 and Ashleigh is herself at a higher risk, we can’t, in good conscience, start taking our masks off for treatments.
 We typically spend most of the massage within 3 feet of our clients’ faces and often a long time within a foot from faces, so staying vigilant remains a top priority.And don’t forget your nose should also still be covered unless you are exclusively a mouth-breather (and even if you are, go ahead and cover your nose anyway).

 2) We do now have a better option for being facedown— no mask needed (but you are welcome to wear one if you choose)!
-We use two layers of nurses’ caps under the face cradle, so we are all better protected and clients are more comfortable.
+We use a custom fitted barrier under the face cradle, so we are all better protected and clients are more comfortable.
 And, of course, the barriers are changed between each client and the face cradles cleaned.

 3) Since reopening, we have managed to stay busy.
 We are trying not to overbook ourselves (one of the adjustments we are trying to make is not overworking), but as more clients come back as they are comfortable, we are moving in the direction of being as booked as the schedule allows.
 Because we are staying so very booked up right now, we are going to stop taking new clients unless a current client refers them to us.
 So, this means if you are receiving this email, you can still send people our way.
 They should just be prepared to wait a few weeks, maybe even 6 weeks, to get an appointment.
 This is a good “problem” for us to have, but we are sorry we are not able to accommodate more clients!